lanternphp/docs/docs/documentation/installation.md

 See the [Laravel documentation](https://laravel.com/docs/master/helpers#method-base-path) for more information on the `base_path()` method.

-If your system requires a binary outside of these directories, then you will need to provide this location to Lantern in order to use that binary as a `constraint`.
-You can do this via the `pathDirs` method, which you should call before the `setup` method in `AppServiceProvider`
+If your system requires a executable outside these directories, then you will need to provide this location to Lantern in order to use that binary as a `constraint`.
+You can do this via the `pathDirs` method, which you should call before the `setup` method in `AppServiceProvider`.

 ``` php